 There’s a lot of hype in the dental industry with manufacturers of toothpastes and mouthwashes constantly unveiling the next best thing to prevent cavities or eliminate gum disease.
 There’s often the mentality that if, you just buy this one miracle product, you’re home free.
-That’s unfortunate because what your teeth and gums really need are nutrients.
+That’s unfortunate because what your teeth and gums really need are nutrients and natural products from nature.
 Here’s a quick look at the top 15 vitamins and minerals your smile is craving now.

 Research shows vitamin A plays a pivotal role in many aspects of oral health, such as creating saliva, which promotes healthy tissues and removes bacteria.
 It’s also beneficial in preventing gum disease, promotes healing, and helps teeth remineralize, so they’re more resistant to cavities.

 Those who are deficient in vitamin B1 are more prone to have inflammatory conditions, like diabetes and heart disease.
 These conditions are linked to periodontal disease, which researchers believe are all influenced by inflammation.
 That in mind, getting enough B1 may help prevent gum disease, as well as help prevent things like cracked lips and angular cheilosis, which are the cracks that form at the corners of your mouth.

 One of the many things vitamin B2 helps with is tissue health.
 Research indicates it can keep the corners of your mouth crack-free, prevent ulcerative gingivitis, and thwart inflammation.

 Even though vitamin B3 impacts your mouth the same way B2 does—keeping sores, inflammation, and ulcerative gingivitis at bay—your body requires both.

 Research shows low B6 is associated with anemia, which creates a number of oral health issues.
 This in mind, adequate B6 can help prevent periodontal disease and eliminate burning sensations in the mouth as well as sore tongues.